-We’ve researched some of the top UK pet insurers to find those that offer either no or low pet insurance excess.
+We’ve researched some of the top UK pet insurers to find those that offer a low pet insurance excess.

 Low pet insurance excess: